vnn/wifi/README.md

 $ wifi delete ACCESS_POINT1
 Access point ACCESS_POINT1 deleted sucessfully
 ```
+Access points config informations are stored in a text database file located
+in _~/.wifi/wifi.db_, and encrypted passwords in _~/.wifi/private_.

 ## Note
 This script was intended to be used on an OpenBSD laptop, connecting